The Secret (Austin Mahone EP): Singles

-"What About Love" was released as the lead single on June 10, 2013 though included only in the international version of the project.
-The song peaked at number 66 on the Billboard Hot 100 but peaked at number 18 on the US Mainstream Top 40 charts.
+"What About Love" was released as the lead single on June 10, 2013, though included only in the international version of the project.
+The song peaked at number 66 on the Billboard Hot 100 and peaked at number 18 on the US Mainstream Top 40 chart.

-"Mmm Yeah" was released as the second and final single on January 26, 2014 and features rapper Pitbull.
+"Mmm Yeah" was released as the second and final single on January 26, 2014, and features rapper Pitbull.
 The song went on to become Mahone's highest charting song to date, peaking at number 49 on the Billboard Hot 100, and peaking within the top 40 of various other countries including Australia, Canada, Spain, and the UK.

 Promotional singles

-"Till I Find You" was released as the first promotional single on April 18, 2014.

-"All I Ever Need" was released as the second promotional single on May 13, 2014.
-The music video was released on May 22, 2014.

-"Shadow" was released as the third promotional single on May 26, 2014 during a performance on the Today.
-Mahone released the official video through Vevo on May 29, 2014.

-"Secret" was released as the fourth and final promotional single on September 24, 2014 along with the music video.
+"U" was released as the first promotional single on February 14, 2014.
+"Till I Find You" was released as the second promotional single on April 18.
+"All I Ever Need" was released as the third promotional single on May 13.
+The music video was released on May 22.
+"Shadow" was released as the fourth promotional single on May 26, during a performance on the Today.
+Mahone released the official video through Vevo on May 29.
+"Secret" was released as the fifth and final promotional single on September 24, along with the music video.